The Swan Princess: Escape from Castle Mountain

-The Swan Princess: Escape from Castle Mountain, alternatively known as The Swan Princess and the Secret of the Castle in European territories, is a 1997 American animated musical-fantasy-comedy film and the first direct-to-video sequel to the 1994 animated film The Swan Princess.
+The Swan Princess: Escape from Castle Mountain, alternatively known as The Swan Princess and the Secret of the Castle in European territories, is a 1997 American animated musical fantasy comedy film and the first direct-to-video sequel to the 1994 animated film The Swan Princess.
 Directed by Richard Rich (who also directed the original), the film follows Derek and Odette's first anniversary of their wedding being disrupted by the actions of a wicked magician, Clavius, who wants to find a magical orb, the source of the Forbidden Arts, and take over the world.
 The film was released on July 18, 1997.
+Unlike the first film, Michelle Nicastro, who had recorded several albums prior to the release of the first film, was allowed to do her own singing.

 Plot

-Prince Derek and Princess Odette's anniversary is interrupted by vandalism from Knuckles, the minion of the evil sorcerer Clavius who was the partner-in-crime of Derek and Odette’s enemy, Rothbart; they conquered the Forbidden Arts together until Rothbart betrayed Clavius and drove him underground.
+Prince Derek and Princess Odette's anniversary is interrupted by vandalism from Knuckles, the minion of Clavius, an evil magician who was the partner-in-crime of Derek and Odette's enemy, Rothbart; they conquered the Forbidden Arts together until Rothbart betrayed Clavius and drove him underground.
 Now, he wants to claim the magical orb of the Forbidden Arts that is located somewhere in Swan Lake Castle, which has become Derek and Odette's new home.
 Clavius has Knuckles perform acts of vandalism in the kingdom that keep Derek very busy and make him neglect both his wife and mother.

 On Queen Uberta's fiftieth birthday, she is abducted by Clavius, who wants to use her as leverage.
-When Uberta's lackey, Sir Chamberlain, sends Derek the letter, stating that Uberta has been captured, he sets out to rescue his mother.
+When Uberta's first footman, Sir Chamberlain, sends Derek the letter, stating that Uberta has been captured, he sets out to rescue his mother.
 Meanwhile, Clavius sneaks into the castle, where he kidnaps Odette, locks her in a tower and then goes after the orb himself.
 Bridget, who was Rothbart's accomplice but has turned good, recognizes Clavius and knows that he is after the Forbidden Arts.
 She takes Speed, Puffin, and Jean-Bob into the catacombs under the castle where they find the orb first.
 After claiming the orb, they race back upstairs and free Odette.
 Odette knows now that Derek is heading into a trap, but Puffin cannot fly because his tail has been injured by Knuckles, so she convinces Bridget to use the orb to change her into a swan.
 Once transformed, Odette flies off to warn Derek.
 Clavius stumbles upon the remaining group and a chase ensues.
 Clavius eventually obtains the orb, and locks Bridget and the animals in the watery dungeon, although they later manage to escape.